 Solid Hardwood vs. Engineered Hardwood Flooring

 Solid hardwood is milled from solid timber and fits well in any room.
-This type of flooring is durable.
-It can be sanded and refinished many times to maintain its natural beauty.
+These floors have been used for centuries, and they can be sanded and refinished many times to retain their natural beauty.

 This type of flooring is not recommended for below-grade areas like bathrooms or basements where it can get damaged from moisture.

-Engineered hardwood flooring consists of multiple layers of thin but tough hardwood surfaces.
+Engineered hardwood flooring comprises numerous layers of thin yet strong hardwood surfaces.
 They come with laminated layers.
 Lamination makes them resistant to moisture.
-Hence, they can be used in all areas.
-Engineered wood is the most common type of wood flooring used globally.
+Since they are versatile, they are widely used.
+Globally, engineered wood is one of the most popular types of wood flooring, as well as the most commonly used flooring.

 Need for cleaning hardwood floors